1934 Lithuanian coup attempt: Aftermath

 Arrests started in the morning of 7 June.
 To bring the end to the coup, the president had promised not to prosecute people involved in the coup.
 To that end, the government passed a special law granting amnesty to the coup participants, but they were still subject to disciplinary actions.
-In total, 111 officers faced disciplinary action: 32 were acquitted, 5 reassigned to new units, 6 demoted, 46 dismissed from the military, 22 demoted to privates and released to reserve.
+In total, 111 officers faced disciplinary action; 32 were acquitted, 5 were reassigned to new units, 6 were demoted, 46 were dismissed from the military, and 22 were demoted to privates and released to reserve.
 The ceremony demoting the 22 officers to privates took place on 10 July in witness of the 2nd Infantry Regiment and was conducted by the new commandant of Kaunas Kazys Skučas.
 However, the government supported the dismissed officers and helped them find new employment.
 The government was afraid that financial difficulties would only push the disgraced officers into various anti-government organizations.

 The amnesty did not apply to the coup organizers.
 Voldemaras, although there is no evidence that he was involved in planning the coup, was sentenced to 12 years in prison on 17 June.
-Separately, he was tied for the article in Tautos balsas and received a six-month prison sentence in November 1934.
+Separately, he was tried for the article in Tautos balsas and received a six-month prison sentence in November 1934.
 He was released in 1938 on the condition that he would depart Lithuania.
 A military tribunal presided by Edvardas Adamkavičius handed out death sentences to Stepas Gerdžiūnas (reserve officer and member of the Lithuanian Riflemen's Union) and Vytautas Kostas Druskis (former employee of the State Security Department) on 20 June and to Petras Kubiliūnas (Chief of the General Staff of Lithuania), Juozas Narakas (deputy commander of military aviation unit), and Juozas Bačkus (commander of the Hussar Regiment) on 15 July 1934.
 However, Smetona commuted the sentences to life sentence for Kubiliūnas and imprisonment for 10–15 years for others.
 All five received presidential pardons and were released in 1937.

 Smetona also replaced the key military commanders.
 Jonas Jackus, the director of the Kaunas War School who hurried to support Smetona, became the new Chief of the General Staff of Lithuania.
 Petras Šniukšta, a former classmate of Smetona at Mitau Gymnasium, became the new Minister of Defence.
 Many of the military commanders were also replaced by those who demonstrated loyalty during the coup or by those with personal connection to Smetona.
 The new commanders more closely monitored soldiers' moods and tried to root out any kind of politicking.
 For example, officers had to report any contact with officers who were disciplined after the coup.
 Supporters of Voldemaras attempted to stage two other coups in 1934, one in August and October, but these coups were discovered before they began and the organizers were arrested and sentenced to imprisonment for 2 to 15 years.
 To address officer shortages, a special 10-month course for reserve officers was organized by the War School of Kaunas.
 More than 300 men applied but only 110 were accepted and 103 graduated in May 1936.